 This rule can help you with the following compliance standards:

-To determine if your AWS Kinesis streams have the Server-Side Encryption feature enabled, perform the following:
+To determine if your Amazon SQS queues have the Server-Side Encryption feature enabled, perform the following:

 Remediation / Resolution

-To enable Server-Side Encryption (SSE) for your Amazon Kinesis streams, perform the following:
+To enable Server-Side Encryption (SSE) for your existing Amazon SQS queues, perform the following:

 Unlock the Remediation Steps